cnily03-hive/ctf-filterchain-challenge/README.md

 Firstly, pass `php://filter/resource=shell.php` to generate an empty file.

-Then We need filter chain to create something out of nothing, into `shell.php`.
+Then we need filter chain to create something out of nothing, into `shell.php`.

 But the whole chain is too long to be passed to URL payload.
 We can split it.
 For example, for chain `A|B|C` we can split it to 3 requests, passing `A`, `B` and `C` respectively.